 There is an extra $5 charge for rush requests.

 All invoices will be sent to a central Duke LifePoint office for payment.
-Once the pilot is complete a decision will be made of handling future billing.
-Watch for more details here.

 How many articles can I request?